-9.47 Construction of a dedicated platform for services around the Hertford Loop, which terminate at Stevenage, is essential to ensuring accessibility between north London, East Herts and Stevenage is improved in the future.
+6.34 Construction of a dedicated platform for services around the Hertford Loop, which terminate at Stevenage, is essential to ensuring accessibility between north London, East Herts and Stevenage is improved in the future.
 At present these services depart from Platform 4, which also accommodates an increasing number of stopping mainline services.
 The new train timetables, with faster mainline trains, mean there is no room in the schedule for trains to branch off to Hertford.
 This problem will only be solved when a fifth platform is built at Stevenage railway station to accommodate these services.
-Construction is currently ongoing.

 Action Deadline Who?
-Potential funding sources Agree Design of 5 th Platform March 2019 Network Rail, SBC - Regen Existing Network Rail transformation Commence construction 2019 Network Rail budget Completion Summer 2021 Network Rail
+Potential funding sources

+Agree Design of 5 th March Network Rail, SBC - Existing Network Rail

+Platform 2019 Regen transformation budget

+Commence 2019 Network Rail

+construction

+Completion 2021 Network Rail